luca-naudszus/two-brain-states/README.md

   detailing the kernel matrices.

 `metrics.py` calculates brain state metrics on the backfit time series.
 It outputs into one metrics table.

+`models.RMD` contains code for the statistical analyses of the resulting metrics and for a few plots.

 # Supplementary data
 We provide data clustered into three brain states, as detailed in the supplement, in the folder `supplementary/two-brain_clusters-3`.